-Completed Studies - Optimized ocular formulation of THCVHS demonstrated the potential to be dosed once daily, enhancing the drug's possible competitive profile in the marketplace - · THCVHS demonstrated greater ability to lower intra-ocular pressure (IOP) in head-to-head study versus latanoprost and timolol, medications that comprise more than 90% of the current glaucoma market - · Ex-vivo studies with THC, the API of THCVHS, demonstrated IOPlowering effects as well as significant antifibrotic, anti-inflammatory, and anti-neovascularization effects, supporting multiple potential mechanisms of action in lowering IOP Planned Studies - · Head-to-head study in rabbits of THCVHS' effect on IOP versus netarsudil and latanoprost alone and in combination to evaluate potential additive and/ or synergistic effects of THCVHS - · Optic nerve crush model to further study the neuroprotective effects of THCVHS - Toxicity studies to assess the potential for induction of genetic mutations or chromosomal damage - Repeated dose toxicology study in multiple species to satisfy FDA's IND requirement - · In-vitro epi-ocular local irritation study (DRAIZE test) First In-Human Studies - · Assess safety, tolerability, and pharmacokinetics of single and multiple ascending doses in healthy volunteers and patients with glaucoma and in patients without glaucoma but with elevated IOP - any changes in IOP, visual acuity, conjunctival redness, ocular comfort as well as slit lamp and retinal exam. - · Skye plans to initiate its first Phase 1 study of of glaucoma in H2 2021 - · Study readouts will measure - THCVHS for the treatment Additional Highlights University of Mississippi Partnership Drawing on 50 years of intellectual capital in cannabinoid chemistry and physiology from the first entity with a federal license to directly study cannabinoids.
-"All Fields" Licensing Skye secured from U.Miss. "all fields" licenses for THCVHS and CBDVHS permitting development for any therapeutic indication by any route of administration for any human and veterinary indication.
-Our Team Leadership Punit Dhillon Chief Executive Officer Mr. Dhillon was the co-founder.
-CEO. and director of ONCS, a leading biopharmaceutical company developing cancer immunotherapies where he oversaw and completed a partnership waith Merck to launch a Phase 2/3 global multi-center clinical study and raised over \$200 million.
-Scientific Advisory Board Jeffery Goldberg MD, PhD.
-Department of Ophthalmology, Stanford Professor and Chair of Ophthamology and Director of the Spencer Centerfor Vision Research at the Byers Eye Institute at Stanford University.
-Louis Pasquale MD.
+Completed Studies

+- Optimized ocular formulation of THCVHS demonstrated the potential to be dosed once daily, enhancing the drug's possible competitive profile in the marketplace

+- THCVHS demonstrated greater ability to lower intra-ocular pressure (IOP) in head-to-head study versus latanoprost and timolol, medications that comprise more than 80% of the current glaucoma market

+- Ex-vivo studies with THC, the API of THCVHS, demonstrated IOPlowering effects as well as significant antifibrotic, and anti-inflammatory effects, supporting multiple potential mechanisms of action in lowering IOP

+Planned Studies

+- Head-to-head study in rabbits of THCVHS' effect on IOP versus netarsudil and latanoprost alone and in combination to evaluate potential additive and/ or synergistic effects of THCVHS

+- Optic nerve crush model to further study the neuroprotective effects of THCVHS

+- Geneotoxicity studies to assess the potential for induction of genetic mutations or chromosomal damage

+- Repeated dose toxicology study in multiple species to satisfy FDA's IND requirement

+- In-vitro epi-ocular local irritation study (DRAIZE test)

+First In-Human Studies

+- Assess safety, tolerability, and pharmacokinetics of single and multiple ascending doses in healthy volunteers and patients with glaucoma or elevated IOP

+- Study readouts will measure any changes in IOP, visual acuity, conjunctival redness, ocular comfort, as well as slit lamp and retinal exam.

+- Skye plans to initiate its first Phase 1 study of THCVHS for the treatment of glaucoma in H2 2021

+Additional Highlights

+University of Mississippi Partnership

+Drawing on 50 years of intellectual capital in cannabinoid chemistry and physiology from the first entity with a federal license to directly study cannabinoids.

+"All Fields" Licensing

+Skye secured from U.Miss. "all fields" licenses for THCVHS and CBDVHS permitting development for any therapeutic indication by any route of administration for any human and veterinary indication.

+Our Team

+Leadership

+Punit Dhillon

+Chief Executive Officer

+Richard Janney

+Principal Accounting Officer

+Tu Diep, MSc

+SVP, Development

+Tom Kim, Esq

+General Counsel & Director of IP

+Karam Takhar

+VP, Corporate Development & Investor Relations

+Scientific Advisory Board

+Eduardo Munoz, MD, PhD.
+Department of Ophthalmology, Stanford

+Giovanni Appendino, PhD Professor of Ophthalmology, Mt.
+Sinai

+Clinical Advisory Board

+Jeffery Goldberg, MD, PhD.
+Department of Ophthalmology, Stanford

+Louis Pasquale, MD.
 Professor of Ophthalmology, Mt.
-Sinai Professor of Ophthalmology at the Icahn School of Medicine at Mt.
-Sinai in New York City and Site Chair of the Department of Ophthalmology at Mt.
-Sinai Hospital and Vice Chair of Translational Ophthalmology Research for the Mount Sinai Healthcare System.
-Robert Ritch MD.
-Professor of Ophthalmology, Mt.
-Sinai College of Medicine Dr. Robert Ritch holds the Shelley and Steven Einhorn Distinguished Chair and is Surgeon Director Emeritus; Chief of Glaucoma Services; Director of International Ophthalmic Education and Director of Glaucoma Research at the New York Eye & Ear Infirmary of Mount Sinai, New York City.
+Sinai

+Robert Ritch, MD.